aditya-jaishankar/6.431x-The-science-and-uncertainty-of-data/course-notes.tex.md

 $$

 Note that the infinite sum only applies in the case the events $A_i$ are a *sequence* of disjoint events (refer countable additivity theorem).

+* The term inference, which we look at in a lot more detail, is the process of updating prior beliefs given the outcome of an event under the scenario of the belief.

+### Lecture 3: Independence

+* Two events are considered independent if the occurrence of one event doesn't change the probability of the other event.
+One vent doesn't change our beliefs about the other event.
+* More formally, two events $A$ and $B$ are independent if $\mathbf{P}(A \cap B) = \mathbf{P}(A) \cdot \mathbf{P}(B)$.
+* Some intuition here: Indepenence is completely different from two events being disjoint.
+In fact, if two events are disjoint, the occurrence of one event immediately means that the other event did not occur.
+So disjoint events are like siamese twins, so to speak.
+* Independence usually arises when the events occur due to some non-interacting physical processes.
+For example, whether I toss a heads and whether it will rain on New Year's Day.
+*